Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-17-A-Merritt-The-Last-Poet-and-the-Robots.md

 ---
-title: "1/9 | A. Merritt - The Last Poet and the Robots"
+title: "Review 1/9 | A. Merritt - The Last Poet and the Robots"
 tags: The Big Book of Science Fiction, Jeff Vandermeer, Ann Vandermeer, short story, novelette, science fiction, 1884-1943, 1934
 ---